-Similarly, most benthic species will be sensitive and their resistance dependent on their ability to relocate (e.g. mobility).
+Similarly, most benthic species will be sensitive and their resistance dependent on their ability to relocate (e.g., mobility).
+In the case of 'mobile species' this pressure is also interpreted as 'exclusion from existing saline habitat', for example if the habitat becomes no longer suitable for the species in question or is no longer accessible.